johnsblevins/AzureLandingZones/Templates/entlz/es-hubspoke/README.md

 # Deploy Enterprise-Scale with VNET Hub and Spoke Architecture

-The Enterprise-Scale architecture is modular by design and allow organizations to start with foundational landing zones that support their application portfolios and add hybrid connectivity with ExpressRoute or VPN when required.
-Alternatively, organizations can start with an Enterprise-Scale architecture based on the traditional hub and spoke network topology if customers require hybrid connectivity to on-premises locations from the begining.
+The Enterprise-Scale architecture is modular by design and allows organizations to start with a foundational landing zone that supports their application portfolios with hybrid onpremises connectivity using either ExpressRoute or VPN where required.
+This implementation utilizes a Virtual Network (VNET) hub and spoke transit network architecture.
+The connectivity components contained in the solution can be replaced with a Virtual WAN (VWAN) hub and spoke architecture if required.

 ![CAF Enterprise Scale](media/cafentscale.png)

 ## Please NOTE this is a Custom Solution Repository
-The orginal source for this solution can be found on GitHub at https://github.com/Azure/Enterprise-Scale/tree/main/docs/reference/adventureworks.
-The version contained in this repository includes a cloned copy of the original templates, as well as an added set of CICD script and template files for use by DevOps teams to customize the solution and make the deployment repeatable in their environment.
+The reference implementation for this solution is based on the CAF enterprise scale landing zone templates which can be found on GitHub at https://github.com/Azure/Enterprise-Scale/tree/main/docs/reference/adventureworks.
+The version contained in this repository includes updates to the original templates, as well as an added set of CICD pipeline templates for GitHub and GitLab deployments as well as converted BICEP template files for use by DevOps teams to customize the solution and make the deployment repeatable and more manageable in their environment.
 It also includes modifications for deployment of the template in Microsoft Azure Government (MAG).

 # Deployment Instructions